Ruffy Biazon: Early life

-Christened Rozzano Rufino Bunoan Biazon, his parents call him Ruffy.
-He was born on March 20, 1969, at a military hospital at the Cavite Naval Station in Cavite City, the third and youngest child of then Lt.
-Rodolfo Gaspar Biazon and Monserrat Biazon.
+Christened Rozzano Rufino Bunoan Biazon was born on March 20, 1969, at a military hospital at the Cavite Naval Station in Cavite City, the third and youngest child of then Lt.
+Rodolfo Gaspar Biazon and Monserrat (née Bunoan) Biazon.
 Ruffy grew up in a military camp.
 He spent his childhood in Navy Village in Fort Bonifacio where they stayed in government housing for military officers.

-For his basic education, Ruffy attended at Malate Catholic School.
-In school, he was consistently at the higher ranks of the class and was very active in extra curricular activities.
+For his basic education, Biazon attended at Malate Catholic School.

-At a young age, he exhibited leadership qualities, always a class officer, many times class president.
-He also served in the student council during his entire stay in the school, becoming the president in his senior year.

-A capable writer, he was also in the editorial staff of the school newspaper, from first year to fourth year ultimately becoming the editor in chief.
-Ruffy actively participated in essay writing contests and spelling bees, consistently winning first place in the competitions he joined.
-He also became the school's entry in the Science Quiz Bee, reaching the semi-finals.

-The dream to become a doctor ushered Ruffy to take up Medical Technology at the University of Santo Tomas, although he was not able to move on to medical school nor practice his profession since he was diverted into an equally fulfilling but more exciting field—public service.

-Ruffy's social involvement is not just limited to his official duties as a public official.
-He is also a member of several socio-civic organizations and clubs as a member of the Rotary Club of Alabang North and an honorary member of the Fraternal Order of the Philippine Eagles.

-Political career
+Career

-Videogram Regulatory Board
+Videogram Regulatory Board (1991–1992)

-Ruffy began his public life right after college when he was appointed by then President Corazon Aquino as Youth Representative in the Videogram Regulatory Board.
+Biazon began his public life right after college when he was appointed by then-president Corazon Aquino as the youth representative of the Videogram Regulatory Board.
 He was 22 years old.

-Senate staff
+Senate staff (1992–2001)

-When his father, a newly retired Armed Forces Chief of Staff, was elected Senator in 1992, Ruffy was taken in as Senator Rodolfo Biazon as his Chief of Staff.
+When his father, a newly retired Armed Forces Chief of Staff, was elected senator in 1992, he was taken in as Senator Rodolfo Biazon's chief of staff.

-In 1995, his father did not make it in his re-election bid due to election fraud called “Dagdag-Bawas”.
-However, Ruffy was acquired by newly elected Senator Sergio Osmeña III as Chief Legislative Officer.
-When his father once again ran in 1998 and won, Ruffy returned as Chief of Staff in his father's office.
+In 1995, his father did not win his re-election bid due to his alleged involvement in the "Dagdag-Bawas" scam.
+However, the younger Biazon was acquired by newly-elected senator Sergio Osmeña III as Chief Legislative Officer.
+When his father once again ran in 1998 and won, Biazon returned as chief of staff in his father's office.

-Ruffy directed and managed his father's campaign three times and served in the Senate for a total of seven years.
+Biazon directed and managed his father's campaign three times and served in the Senate for a total of seven years.
 Relying on this exposure and experience, he decided to take the front line instead of just being in the background by running for a seat in the House of Representatives.